flectra-hq/flectra/doc/howtos/backend.rst

 Model inheritance
 -----------------

-Flectra provides two *inheritance* mechanisms to extend an existing model in a modular way.
+Odoo provides two *inheritance* mechanisms to extend an existing model in a modular way.

 The first inheritance mechanism allows a module to modify the behavior of a